Sigmmma/c20/src/content/h1/engine/renderer/readme.md

   * Some specular lighting may be missing, which makes dynamic lights appear smaller in radius (e.g. flashlight).
   * Bump map shadows are only visible when dynamic lights are nearby, but should be visible at all times using [lightmap data](~lightmaps) for light direction and tint.
   * The "normal" _type_ may incorrectly mask primary and secondary detail maps when an alpha is present in the base map, visible in b40 exterior tech wall.

+# H1A regressions
+Althoug the H1A MCC renderer is much improved over the original Gearbox port to PC, some new issues exist:

+* [Detail objects](~detail_object_collection) with the _screen facing_ type do not render.
+This affects the fungal pods in c10.

 # Troubleshooting
 Some PC hardware configurations may cause problems with the renderer, specifically transparent shaders stretching/exploding, and mirror reflections exploding.
 If you are experiencing this, try forcing 1 core affinity for the game process.